zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `refresh-token-lifetime`: sets the interval the token is refreshed.
   The default value is 14400 seconds that represent 6 hours.
 * `id-token-lifetime`: sets the lifetime of the id token.
-The default value os 3600 seconds that represents one hour.
+The default value is 3600 seconds that represents one hour.
 * `short-lived-access-token-lifetime`: sets the short-lived access token lifetime
 * `long-lived-access-token-lifetime`: sets the long-lived access token lifetime